 2. Volunteer.
 Take positive action within your community.

 Recently, a friend and I volunteered at a community supper.
 Besides just cleaning and making food, we spent time with people in the local community who didn’t have a home, friends, or both.
 It was a simple two hours of our time that meant the world to the people we talked to.
 More importantly than just giving them food, we spent time with them.

 We asked them questions about their lives, we shared stories about our lives, we treated them as the equals they are.
 These people needed food and shelter, but they also needed support and just someone to make them feel important.
 I learned so much from this simple step — taking time out of my busy schedule to help someone else made my to-do list seem pretty unimportant.

 3. Show encouragement and thanks.

 Rather than consciously think about how great your friends and role models are, why not tell them?
-Write them a note telling them why you appreciate their impact in your life.
+Write them a note telling them why you appreciate their impact on your life.
 Know someone who is having a bad week?
-Write them an encouragement note.
+Write them an encouraging note.

 4. Embrace “the little things”.

 Has anyone ever let you cut in line at the grocery store?
 Has anyone ever held the door open for you when your hands were full?
 Sometimes putting others’ first can be as simple as saying hello to someone or showing kind gestures.